-DISSERTATION AND DISSERTATION DEFENSE (PHD)
+DISSERTATION AND DISSERTATION DEFENSE (Ph.D.)

-PhD candidates must present a dissertation that provides clear evidence of original research and methodological contributions that advance the knowledge of the discipline of biostatistics.
-Often a dissertation will take the form of three related manuscripts that could be published in the peer-reviewed literature.
+Ph.D. candidates must present a dissertation that provides clear evidence of original research and methodological contributions that advance the knowledge of the discipline of biostatistics.
+Often, a dissertation will take the form of three related manuscripts that could be published in the peer-reviewed literature.

-Dissertation defenses are administered in two parts, the first half of which is open to the public.
-In the first half, candidates present their dissertation work in a 45- to 60-minute presentation and take questions from audience and committee members.
-In the second half of the examination, which is closed to the public, the committee members may ask questions or discuss any relevant substantive or methodologic issues that remain or should be revisited.
+Dissertation defenses are administered in two parts, the first of which is open to the public.
+In the first part, candidates present their dissertation work in a 45- to 60-minute presentation and take questions from audience and committee members.
+In the second part of the examination, which is closed to the public, the committee members may ask questions or discuss any relevant substantive or methodologic issues that remain or should be revisited.
 After this second period of questions and discussion, the committee deliberates in private.
 The chair of the dissertation committee is responsible for running the examination and informs the Director of Graduate Studies in writing of the results of the dissertation defense, including completion of any required revisions.
-If all other requirements are satisfied, then the Director of Graduate Studies notifies the Dean of the Graduate School that the student has completed the requirements for the PhD degree.
+If all other requirements are satisfied, then the Director of Graduate Studies notifies the Dean of the Graduate School that the student has completed the requirements for the Ph.D. degree.

 The dissertation defense must be completed within four years of the student's admission to candidacy for the degree (i.e., after successful completion of the oral qualifying examination).
-The Request to Schedule Final Defense form must be submitted to the Program Manager at least four weeks prior to the examination date.
+The Request to Schedule Final Defense form must be completed in Kuali at least four weeks prior to the examination date.

-THESIS AND THESIS PRESENTATION (MS)
+THESIS AND THESIS PRESENTATION (M.S.)

-Students on the MS track must produce a thesis that provides evidence of original investigation in theoretical or applied biostatistics methodology.
+Students on the M.S. track must produce a thesis that provides evidence of original investigation in theoretical or applied biostatistics methodology.
 The thesis may be as brief as a publishable paper detailing the biostatistical investigation accompanied by an introductory chapter.